roman-milk/roman-milk.github.io/confidence.md

   "But you liked it," I said.

   She nodded.
 "Very much ... thank you."
-Report_Story #1